hanami/guides/content/v2.3/introduction/building-a-web-app.md

 resources :books, only: [:index, :show, :new, :create, :edit, :update]
 ```

-This adds routes for creating books:
+This adds routes for updating books:

 - `GET /books/update/1` → `books.update` (to show the form)
 - `POST /books/1` → `books.update` (to handle the form submission)